AlejandroSoumah/cse15l-lab-reports/index.md

  <img src="csescren.png"/>

 <h2>Step 1 - Download Visual Studio </h2>
-To Download Visual Studio go to the website https://code.visualstudio.com/ Follow the steps and download it and install it for your specific operating system
+To Download Visual Studio go to the website <a href="https://code.visualstudio.com/">https://code.visualstudio.com/</a>
+Follow the steps and download it and install it for your specific operating system

 The website looks like: